 Scratch disks are commonly used in graphic design programs.
 This is what you need to know about working with scratch disks in Adobe Photoshop.

-Scratch disk space is the space dedicated on a hard drive for the temporary storage of data.
+Scratch disk space is the space dedicated to a hard drive for the temporary storage of data.
 It is only used for temporary storage and cannot be used for permanently backing up files.
-Scratch disk space is used as long as Photoshop is open, i.e. the data is deleted as soon as Photoshop is closed.
+Scratch disk space is used as long as Adobe Photoshop is open, i.e. the data is deleted as soon as Adobe Photoshop is closed.

-For basic Photoshop users, the default settings will commonly be more than enough.
-To get better performance from Photoshop, or when ‘scratch disks are full’ errors occur, the properties can be tweaked according to your needs.
+For basic Adobe Photoshop users, the default settings will most often be more than enough.
+To get better performance from Adobe Photoshop, or when ‘scratch disks are full’ errors occur, the properties can be tweaked according to your needs.

 Typical tweaks include allocating more scratch disk space, choosing a different scratch disk (e.g. other than the boot drive), choosing multiple scratch disks and/or changing the order of the scratch disk used.

-Scratch disk changes will take effect the next time you start Photoshop.
+Scratch disk changes will take effect the next time Adobe Photoshop is opened.